Point-Identifying Semiparametric Sample Selection Models with No Excluded Variable: The semiparametric selection model

+which is a varying coefficient model.
+With a suitable normalization such as $\omega(p^*)=0$ at some $p^*$, the parameter $\beta_0 = E[\beta_i]$ is separately identified from $\omega(\cdot)$.\footnote{Identification of the model requires that $(1, X_i)$ has rank 2 on the level sets $\{(x,w): p_0(x,w) = p\}$.
+This condition is generically satisfied as long as $X_i$ is not a deterministic function of the propensity score alone.
+Since $W_i$ also enters the selection process, fixing $p_0$ allows $X_i$ to vary freely, compensated by offsetting movements in $W_i$.
+Therefore, the varying coefficient model \eqref{eq: varying coefficient} is identified under essentially the same conditions as the baseline model \eqref{eq: semi-np selection model}.} \end{remark}

-The identification results in this section show that our semiparametric selection model can point identify the model parameters without an excluded variable as long as there is at least one continuously distributed covariate.
+The identification results in this section show that our semiparametric selection model can point-identify the model parameters without an excluded variable as long as there is at least one continuously distributed covariate.
 In applied economic studies, continuous variables such as age, income, and price are not uncommon.
-Hence, our semiparametric model can be quite generally applicable to many modern data sets.
-Furthermore, it is natural that the true selection process exhibit some degree of nonlinearity.
-As the conditional selection probability is nonparametrically identified, it is simple to check the nonlinearity in the selection probability.
-When there exists strong empirical evidence of selection nonlinearity, our model becomes a strong alternative to the HH's model, as our model is more robust and point-identifying.
+Hence, our semiparametric model is widely applicable to modern data sets.
+Furthermore, it is natural for the true selection process to exhibit some degree of nonlinearity.
+As the conditional selection probability is nonparametrically identified, it is simple to check for nonlinearity in the selection probability.
+When there is strong empirical evidence of selection nonlinearity, our model becomes a strong alternative to the HH model, as it is more robust and point-identifying.